Pokémon Jet: History

 After the release of the first Pokémon games for the Nintendo Game Boy in 1996, and the resultant Pokémon-related craze, All Nippon Airways unveiled the first Pokémon Jets on 1 July 1998, timed with the release of Pokémon: The First Movie.
-The first two to be unveiled were a Boeing 747-400 (JA8965) and a Boeing 767-300 (JA8569), and each displayed a number of the then 151 Pokémon characters, including Pikachu.
+The first two to be unveiled were a Boeing 747-400 (JA8965) and a Boeing 767-300 (JA8569), and each displayed a number of the then-151 known Pokémon, including Pikachu.
 Due to the popularity of the aircraft, a third 767 was unveiled a matter of weeks later.
 The three aircraft were introduced on numerous domestic flights in Japan.

-A fourth aircraft, a Boeing 747-400 (JA8962) was painted in a Pokémon livery in February 1999, and was called the US version by the airline, as it was put into service on the airline's North American network.
+A fourth, standard Boeing 747-400 (JA8962) was painted in a Pokémon livery in February 1999, and was called the US version by the airline, as it was put into service on the airline's North American network.
 The aircraft was identical to the previous three aircraft, except the letters ANA were kept on the vertical stabiliser, and operated its first flight to New York City's JFK International Airport on 24 February 1999.

 All Nippon Airways announced in March 1999 that a fifth aircraft would be painted in a Pokémon scheme, and a contest was held which saw children between the ages of six and twelve submitting entries.
 The announcement was timed to coincide with the release of Pokémon: The Movie 2000 in Japan in the summer of 1999.
 The winning design was rolled out at Osaka on 20 June 1999 on a Boeing 747-400D (JA8964), with the same design appearing shortly thereafter on two Boeing 767-300s (JA8288 and JA8357).

 In 2011, a Boeing 777-300 (JA754A) was painted in a Pokémon livery featuring characters from the Pokémon Black and White video games.
 All Nippon Airways had originally intended to allow children to vote on the livery design for this Pokémon Jet, but the voting event was cancelled as a result of the 2011 Tōhoku earthquake and tsunami.
 The aircraft has been dubbed the Peace Jet, as the selected livery design is intended to express the wish for a world filled with peace.
 This Pokémon Jet was placed into service on the airline's domestic network on 18 July 2011, just two days after Victini and the Black Hero: Zekrom and Victini and the White Hero: Reshiram were released at movie theaters in Japan.